Intelligent Tracking Prevention

 What Intelligent Tracking Prevention is and why it really matters for your website

-Intelligent Tracking Prevention implements a lot of restrictions concerning the usage of cookies.
+Intelligent Tracking Prevention implements a lot of restrictions concerning the usage of cookies and other client-side storage such as Local Storage.
 It is thus important to evoke a few important characteristics of cookies here.

 Cookies are (very) small pieces of data that are stored in the browser.
 Very often, they represent unique, randomly generated identifiers.
 Every cookie is tied to a domain (such as